DarKFeneR996/DCSWaypointEditor/documentation/Preferences.md

 - *Default Airframe:* Selects the default airframe to use in new profiles.
 - *Default Avionics Setup:* Selects the default avionics setup to use in airframes that support this functionality (currently, the Viper).
 See **TODO** for more information.
+- *DCS F10 clamps elevation:* When selected, DCSWE will clamp the elevation of coordinates it captures from the DCS F10 map to greater-than or equal-to 0.
+See **TODO** for more information.
+- *DCS F10 logs OCR Output:* When selected, DCSWE will log the raw image output from Tesseract when capturing coordinates from the DCS F10 map.
+This is primarily useful for debugging.
+See **TODO** for more information.
 - *Check for Updates:* When selected, DCSWE will check for updates both to DCSWE and DCS-BIOS when it is launched.
 If new versions are available, DCSWE will ask you if you want to update.
-- *Log Raw OCR Output:* When selected, DCSWE will log the raw image output from Tesseract when capturing coordinates from the DCS F10 map.
-This is primarily useful for debugging.
-See **TODO** for more information.